spacebro/bro-recorder/README.md

 # bro-rercorder

-Utility for recording and play back a series of spacebro events.
+Utility for recording and playback a serie of spacebro events.

 ### Usage